-- 1. Interpret the basic principles of cryptography and general cryptanalysis. - 2.
-Determine the concepts of symmetric encryption and authentication. - 3.
-Identify the use of public key encryption, digital signatures, and key establishment. - 4.
-Apply the cryptographic algorithms to compose, build and analyze simple cryptographic solutions. - 5.
-Demonstrate the use of Message Authentication Codes to authenticate information transmitted between the users.
+- 1. Apply the fundamental principles of cryptography and cryptanalysis and their role in secure communication. - 2.
+Analyze symmetric encryption techniques and authentication mechanisms for their effectiveness in securing data. - 3.
+Analyze the applications of public key encryption, digital signatures, and key establishment in realworld scenarios. - 4.
+Apply cryptographic algorithms to design, implement, and analyze secure cryptographic solutions. - 5.
+Evaluate the effectiveness of Message Authentication Codes (MACs) in ensuring data integrity and authenticity

-PO1:Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO1: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.